rhiannemock/ketoboot/README.md

 Allergies radio button missed.

 EXPECTED RESULT
-I expect a prompt to the usere to select one of the radio buttons.
+I expect a prompt to the user to select one of the radio buttons.

 RESULT-passed
 The browser displayed an alert pointing at the allergies section prompting the user to select an allergy.